 Mohamed Salah, Roberto Firmino and Sadio Mane were joined by promising full-backs Andy Robertson and Trent Alexander-Arnold recently in signing extended deals, with eight players in total agreeing new contracts to 2023 or beyond in the past eight months.

 “The club gave us a fantastic opportunity to bring in outstanding players, to keep outstanding players.
+My job is to make sure we perform on the pitch,” said Jürgen Klopp after the raft of contract renewals.

 “Where will we be in two or three years?
 I have no idea but the age group is good.
 This season will not finish our development.